You also need to think carefully about where you post your job offer. Ask yourself the following questions:

 - 2. Register the job offer yourself online via the job board of the Federal Employment Agency (BA) and mark the box "Make it In Germany – Informationsportal der Bundesregierung für Fachkräfte aus dem Ausland" (see picture below).

-Ideally, you should also formulate your offer in English.
+Tip: Ideally, you should formulate your advertisement in English.
 Foreign qualified professionals often need more information about the advertised position.
-Please note the tips for formulating a job vacancies.
+Please take note of the tips for formulating a job vacancy.

 Please note that the job exchange of "Make it in Germany" can only accept job offers for which a qualification (at least a vocational training) is required.
 Unqualified activities such as assistant jobs or seasonal workers are automatically excluded.
-Also excluded are temporary work or other professions that are not suitable for skilled workers from abroad (e.g. military professions).
+Temporary work or other professions that are not suitable for skilled workers from abroad (e.g. military professions) are excluded as well.

 Job listings abroad

 You will find numerous international or country-specific job listings on the Internet.
-Post your job vacancy online there, or search for suitable candidates in the applicant pools of online job listings.
-When writing your job offer, make sure that it is formulated as accurately as possible and describes the requirements in concrete terms.
-This will help qualified professionals who are not very familiar with German technical terms and locutions to know it concerns them.
+You can post your job advertisement there, or search for suitable candidates in the applicant pools of online job listings.
+When writing your job advertisement, make sure that it is formulated as accurately as possible and that it describes the requirements in concrete terms.
+This will help qualified professionals who are not very familiar with German technical terms and locutions to know that the advertisement is targeted to them.

 Job offers on the EURES network

-The EURES professional mobility portal helps employers in search of qualified professionals in other European countries.
-If you want to register on the EURES portal as an employer, for example, you can search for CVs of applicants who correspond to your requirements.
+The EURES professional mobility portal helps employers who are looking for qualified professionals in other European countries.
+If you want to register at EURES as an employer, you can search for CVs of applicants who correspond to your requirements.
 You will find further information on the EURES portal.

 Trade fairs abroad

 Another possible recruitment channel are trade fairs abroad.
-There, you can meet potential applicants in person and get a first impression of them.
-Another side-effect is that your company makes itself better known abroad!
+Potential applicants can be met in person and you can gain a first impression of them.
+Another benefit is that your company makes itself better known abroad.

-The International and Specialised Services (ZAV) of the Federal Employment Agency also regularly organise recruitment events in Germany and abroad.
-For further information, phone +49 (0) 228 713-1313.
+The International and Specialised Services (ZAV) of the Federal Employment Agency regularly organise recruitment events in Germany and abroad.
+For further information, please call +49 (0) 228 713-1313.

-You can also make use of national or international career platforms to draw attention to your company and your job offer.
-Many foreign workers are active on these special types of social networking sites to develop business contacts.
+You can also make use of national or international career platforms to draw attention to your company and your job advertisement.
+Many foreign workers are active on this special type of social platform to network with businesses.
 As a company, you can generally draw up your own profile, search for suitable applicants or post job offers there.

 Tip:Post your job offer in English or in the local language of your future employee.
 That will give you a better chance of addressing applicants who do not have a perfect command of German.
-Moreover, you will demonstrate that you are a cosmopolitan company and at the same time build your image abroad.
+Moreover, you will demonstrate that you are a cosmopolitan company and improve your company's image abroad at the same time.

 Important note: Notify the Federal Employment Agency of your vacancy.
-This is (in some cases) the only way of getting the required Vorrangprüfung – the test to see whether there are job applicants with preferential rights – carried out, for example if you wish to fill your vacancy with someone from outside the EU.
-You can find out more about admission to the labour market in the section “Entering and working in Germany”.
+This is (in some cases) the only way of getting the required "Vorrangprüfung" – the test to see whether there are job applicants with preferential rights – carried out, for example if you wish to fill your vacancy with someone from outside the EU.
+You can find out more about admission to the labour market in the "Entering and working in Germany" section.